nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

       python buildprog.py -c both -b debug -d headset --pristine -m external

 #.
-Transfer the generated zip file to your Android or iOS device.
+Transfer the generated file to your Android or iOS device, depending on the DFU scenario.
-   The file name should start with :file:`dev_headset_build_debug_dfu_application`.
+   See the `FOTA build files`_ section for information about FOTA file name patterns.
    For transfer, you can use cloud services like Google Drive for Android or iCloud for iOS.
 #.
 Open `nRF Connect Device Manager`_ and look for ``NRF5340_AUDIO_HL_DFU`` in the scanned devices window.
    The headset is left by default.
 #.
 Tap on :guilabel:`NRF5340_AUDIO_HL_DFU` and then on the downward arrow icon at the bottom of the screen.
 #.
 In the :guilabel:`Firmware Upgrade` section, tap :guilabel:`SELECT FILE`.
 #.
-Select the zip file you transferred to the device.
+Select the file you transferred to the device.
 #.
+Tap :guilabel:`START` and check :guilabel:`Confirm only` in the notification.
-Tap :guilabel:`START` and then :guilabel:`START` again in the notification to start the DFU process.
+#.
+Tap :guilabel:`START` again to start the DFU process.
 #.
 When the DFU has finished, verify that the new application core and network core firmware works properly.

 Adapting application for end products